FPGArtktic/FPGArtktic.github.io/content/about.md

 ## Professional Background

 Hey everyone!
 I'm Mateusz, hailing from the beautiful country, Poland.
 My professional journey revolves around the fascinating world of embedded systems and low-level programming.
 I specialize in **FPGA programming**, diving deep into **kernel development**, and crafting robust systems with **Yocto** and **Buildroot**.
 On top of that, I'm proficient in **Bash scripting** and enjoy leveraging **Docker** for efficient development workflows, all while using **Python** for various tasks.
 I also have extensive experience in the field of cybersecurity.
-I
+I use arch, btw.

 ## Contact